American Citizen Child Adoption from the Philippines

 How to adopt in the Philippines?

 You can adopt a child in the Philippines through the ROHEI Foundation.
 It is a non-profit organization that advocates for secure and legal adoption.
-The organization believes that adoption was God’s idea, and it is His desire for orphans to be adopted into families.
+The organization believes that adoption was God’s idea, and His desire is for orphans to be adopted into families.

 - Sign up, attend an adoption forum, and prepare initial requirements.